NOTE: Analysis is mixed in with the relation of

 In my Kubrick analyses I include a screengrab of each shot, and number the shots from the beginning.
 I am also careful with the Kubrick to have dialogue associated only with the shot in which we hear it.
 I'm doing things differently here.
 I am listing shots but not providing screengrabs of each, and am numbering them from the beginnings of scenes.
 I am also not strict, in the Twin Peaks analysis, about keeping dialogue within the context of a shot.
 For instance, if a character starts speaking in shot 2 but the bulk of the dialogue is in shot 3 then I will have that dialogue associated with shot 3.
 Also, as a matter of convenience for me, I'm not being a stickler about numbering shots in this analysis.
 Often I group them in blocks, and their number may not even be exact.
 The use of them at all is to provide some structure as far as ease in separating a relation of shots and dialogue from commentary, and to give a sense of approximate number of shots.
 Usually a lot.
 Lynch/Frost do a lot of back-and-forth response shots between people.
 I'm a little surprised at how many shots are used in some scenes.
 In my Kubrick analyses I'm very careful with shots to get them exact, to have the exact number, to associate them exactly with what is going on in dialogue etc. I don't feel it's as essential to pay such meticulous attention to certain particulars with Lynch.
 His works show some bit of Kubrick influence, but they are very different directors.

 (1) Sun-lit mountains of the Twin Peaks area.
-(1) Though part nine ended on what seems to be Thursday night, as we shall see, we appear to be backing up to Thursday, and it might make sense that it's Thursday as it was on Wednesday that Richard hit the boy (part six).
+(1) Though part nine ended on what seems to be Thursday night, as we shall see, we appear to be backing up to Thursday morning, and it might make sense that it's Thursday as it was on Wednesday that Richard hit the boy (part six).
 Miriam will be wondering why Richard hasn't been picked up by the police and this gives time for her to have spoken to them and to realize he is still free.
 (2) We see a green and white trailer home next a wooden shed.
 (3) A car with replaced parts in various colors (silver, rust, black, a 1996 Saturn SL) pulls up before a small barn, cut brush gathered in a pile on the lawn.

 It strikes me that the colors of Richard's car are reminiscent of Diane's harlequin, multi-colored nails, such as we closely observed in part nine when she was dealing with the text she received from Mr. C. The fact the car is a Saturn of course reminds of the black lodge.

-Richard Horne exits and approaches Miriam's trailer, its yard still decorated for Christmas time with candy canes and an angel before the door.
+Richard Horne exits and approaches Miriam's trailer, its yard still decorated for Christmas with candy canes and an angel before the door.
 He calls to her, "Hey, Miriam".
 We hear her voice from within the trailer, "Go away, Richard."
 Smiling, he says, (4) "Hey, hey, I just want to talk to you."
 (5) We see her at her trailer door telling him, "I I already told the police it was you who ran over the little boy."
 Richard is reflected in her door, and the way he's reflected in her door he stands out more prominently even then she does, and because he's smaller, if one only glanced at the screen, one might think he was instead a child standing before her within the trailer.

 Up close we see a nativity scene upon the trailer and a small model of a Christmas tree in her window.